 The DNA Type pull-down menu controls the type of DNA to process.
 At present, the DNA Grid User Item supports Y-DNA test results only.

 The Test Name property lists all the DNA tests supported by Second Site.
 By choosing a Test Name, you are instructing Second Site to favor that particular test.
 If a person has more than one DNA test result in the DNA Log, Second Site will use the named test.
 If a person does not have a DNA test result for the chosen test, Second Site will convert the first test result it finds to the preferred test.
 Conversion results will vary; see the DNA Test Result Conversion page.

-As of version 8.01, Second Site's modal value logic is subject to a marker comparison limitation that affects duplicated markers such as 464a/b/c/d.
+As of version 8.03, Second Site's modal value logic is subject to a marker comparison limitation that affects duplicated markers such as 464a/b/c/d.
 Second Site compares them as individual values whereas experts recommend reordering the values for maximum matching.
-This limitation will be removed in a future release.
+This limitation may be removed in a future release.

 The Modal Values pull-down menu controls whether and how Second Site computes modal values for all the test results in the grid.
 You can also compute modal values for each group of results; see the Modal Values property for the Edit DNA Group window.

 |None||If you choose "None", the Show Modal Values checkbox is disabled and Second Site will not compute or display modal values for all the test results in the grid.|

 |From all groups||If you choose "From all groups", the Show Modal Values checkbox is enabled and Second Site will compute the modal values from all the test results in the grid using the statistical mode of those values.|